 Shooting RAW (digital negatives): Better Image Quality

+In this article we’ll talk about advantages and disadvantages of RAW image formats when compared to JPEG.
 In film era, there were slides and prints.
 In today’s digital world, there are RAW’s (digital negatives) and JPEGs (digital pictures).
 Photographers have polarized opinions on shooting one format or another.
 Digital SLR and mirrorless cameras have been offering the ability to shoot RAW for a long while.
 Many photographers are switching from shooting JPEG to capturing images in RAW format for some obvious and some less obvious reasons.

 What are the advantages of shooting RAW?
 Well, it’s all about image quality and freedom of post-processing.
 Let’s elaborate.